 - a.
-The only potentially injurious husbandry procedures permitted under the Humane Farm Animal Care Animal Care Standards are as follows (exceptions include procedures performed for therapeutic purposes by a veterinarian): - 1.
-Removal of supernumerary teats using pain control may be conducted up to breeding age. - 2.
-Disbudding may be conducted during the first 3 weeks of age, using a hot iron; pain control must be used. - a) Cautery paste may be used to disbud calves that are no older than 7 days of age, with the paste being applied by a person who is proficient in the process, and pain control must be used.
+Pain management must include the use of a medication or chemical intervention.
+Therefore, pain management must exceed and must not solely include the manual skills of the caretaker(s).
+Pain management medication, including dosage and route of administration, must be selected in conjunction with the herd veterinarian.
+It is acceptable for the veterinarian to prescribe off-label usage for these medications based on age and breed of animal. - b.
+The only potentially injurious husbandry procedures permitted under the Humane Farm Animal Care Animal Care Standards are as follows (except those done for therapeutic purposes by a veterinarian): - 1.
+Removal of supernumerary teats using pain management may be conducted up to breeding age. - 2.
+Disbudding may be conducted during the first 3 weeks of age, using a hot iron; pain management must be used. - a) Cautery paste may be used to disbud calves that are no older than 7 days of age, with the paste being applied by a person who is proficient in the process, and pain management must be used.